Local convertibility and the quantum simulation of edge states in many-body systems: Abstract

 \section{Abstract}

-Certain entanglement (Renyi) entropies of the ground state of an extended system can increase even as one moves away from quantum states with long range correlations.
-In this work we demonstrate that such a phenomenon, known as non-local convertibility, is due to the edge state { (de)construction} occurring in the system.
-To this end, we employ the example of the ground state of the ``2-SAT"/Ising model, displaying an order-disorder quantum phase transition.
-We consider both the thermal ground state, enjoying the same symmetry of the Hamiltonian, and the ferromagnetic ground state with a non vanishing local order parameter.
-Employing both analytical and numerical methods, we compute entanglement entropies for various system's bipartitions $(A|B)$.
-We find that the ground states enjoying the Hamiltonian symmetries show non-local convertibility if either $A$ or $B$ are smaller than, or of the order of, the correlation length.
-A ferromagnetic ground state, instead, is always locally convertible.
-Our interpretation in terms of the edge states behavior explains all these results and could disclose a paradigm to study the local convertibility protocol in both topologically ordered and topologically trivial quantum phases, in a unified way and provides a clear characterization of which features a {\it universal quantum simulator} should possess to outperform a classical machine.
+In some many-body systems, certain ground state entanglement (R\'{e}nyi) entropies increase even as the correlation length decreases.
+This entanglement non-monotonicity {is a potential indicator of non-classicality}.
+In this work we demonstrate that such a phenomenon, known as non-local convertibility, is due to the edge state (de)construction occurring in the system.
+To this end, we employ the example of the Ising chain, displaying an order-disorder quantum phase transitions.
+Employing both analytical and numerical methods, we compute entanglement entropies for various system bipartitions $(A|B)$ and consider ground states with and without Majorana edge states.
+We find that the thermal ground states, enjoying the Hamiltonian symmetries, show non-local convertibility if either $A$ or $B$ are smaller than, or of the order of, the correlation length.
+In contrast, the ordered (symmetry breaking) ground state is always locally convertible.
+The edge states behavior explains all these results and could disclose a paradigm to understand local convertibility in other quantum phases of matter.
+The connection we establish between convertibility and non-local, quantum correlations provides a clear criterion of which features a universal quantum simulator should possess to outperform a classical machine.

-\emph{Introduction.}--- Quantum many-particle systems can exhibit collective phenomena that are inconceivable for their classical counterparts.
-This has motivated analysis that combine ideas and techniques of diverse fields including quantum optics, quantum information, and condensed matter physics.
-Such `cultural osmosis' has dramatically enriched our understanding of quantum effects.
-Quantum statistical mechanics, for example, revealed that quantum phases of matter can be understood in terms of non-local quantum correlations, entanglement entropies being a popular example \cite{entanglement1,entanglement2,Wen}.
-These quantum correlations constitute a recognized portent in emerging quantum technology \cite{lloyd1996}.
-Adiabatic quantum computation is an important example: a quantum information processing protocol, whose computational power is influenced by an order-disorder transition \cite{adiabatic}.